ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/tls/origination.md

   The Kubernetes Secret named by `secret` must contain a valid TLS certificate.
-If the environment variable `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, $productName$ will reject the `TLSContext` and prevent its use;
+If the environment variable `AMBASSADOR_FORCE_SECRET_VALIDATION` is set and the Secret contains an invalid certificate, Emissary will reject the `TLSContext` and prevent its use;
   see [**Certificates and Secrets**](../#certificates-and-secrets) in the TLS overview.

 </Alert>

-Configure $productName$ to use this `TLSContext` for connections to upstream services by setting the `tls` attribute of a `Mapping`:
+Configure Emissary to use this `TLSContext` for connections to upstream services by setting the `tls` attribute of a `Mapping`:

 ```yaml
 ---